WillyWeiss/CyberOps/README.md

 Welcome to the first installer for XMPP version 7.4.5 and OWASP Mutillidae II version 2.6.67 under CyberOps Linux.
 This is not an offcial fork of any other XAMPP, OWSAP or Cyberops repos.
-All the necessary files wil be downloaded and installed.
+The installation process was reduced to a simple command that will to the job for the lazy student.
+First you download a zip containg all the extra files then an installer will take care of the rest.
 ## Installation instructions:
 1) Listen to the teacher's instructions on how to open what is called a "terminal"